A turbo is one of the most significant ways to dramatically increase how much horsepower your engine puts out.

 How Does A Turbocharger Work?

-Thus, the cycle continues.
+Thus, the sequence persists.

 Why Does A Turbo Increase Horsepower?